 You know, if you hate me, you could be acting like you're pointing the middle finger towards me.

-Now I want you to just move it sideways, just put a little pressure and move it sideways.
+Now I want you to just move it sideways.

-You can see that that one move, the compliance that you can get, the control that you can get if you do it right.
+You can see that that one move, the compliance that you can get, the control that you can get, if you do it right, that's just a simple thing.

-Then with your other hand, just push the wrist, just push that open hand down and put a little feel the pressure that it puts on your wrist.
+Then with your other hand, just push the wrist, just push that open hand down and put a little, feel the pressure that it puts on your wrist.

-Simple thing, but you will get compliance, and you're not killing anybody.
+Simple thing, but you will get compliance and you're not killing anybody.

 Most officers that I know don't have enough of those tactics in their arsenal.

-I am just a student, and in seven years, trust me, it's gonna take me another three or four to ever be able to think about considering taking the test to be a black belt.
+And in seven years, trust me, it's going to take me another three or four to ever be able to think about considering taking the test to be a black belt.

-That's how that's how, and I'm training four or five days a week.
+That's how, that's how, and I'm training four or five days a week.

 As a matter of fact, I train more than anyone else in this particular martial arts dojo.